ALotOfData/data-512-a5/README.md

 * Data was accessed on 11/05/2019
 * Released under a public license

-### How to obtain the raw_data provided
+### How to obtain the raw_data

-After downloading and extracting the zip files and placing them under raw_data:
+1. Download the ads from the [HSPCI](https://intelligence.house.gov/social-media-content/social-media-advertisements.htm) website
+2. Place the unzipped files according to the directory structure below under the raw_data folder:

 ```
 ./raw_data/